mdnrita/SHAPE/README.md

 [Link of Live Project](https://)
 #
 # Introduction

-# SHAPE

-*SHAPE* is a fictional gym aiming to promote their outdoor workouts exercises.
+SHAPE is a fictional gym aiming to promote their outdoor workouts exercises.
 Due to COVID-19 restrictions gyms have been temporarily closed, leaving many of its clients with no options to workout.
 This site will target current clients, introducing a new area where they can login into their account.
 It will target also potential costumers, who are curious to know more details about the classes, location and more information about the trainers.
 #

 # UX
-## Ideal User Demographic
+### Ideal User Demographic
 The ideal user of this website is:
 - Current Costumers
 - Potential Costumer

-## User Stories
+### User Stories

 ### *Current Costumer:*